 Three ounces of meat is about the size and thickness of a deck of playing cards.
 One medium apple or 1 cup of cooked vegetables is about the size of a baseball.
-The state of the s One ounce of cheese is about the size of four stacked dice.
+THE REPORT OF THE PARTY OF THE One ounce of cheese is about the size of four stacked dice.
 One-half cup of ice cream or 1⁄2 cup of cooked pasta is about the size of an ice cream scoop.
 One slice of bread or one 6-inch tortilla is about the size of a DVD.
 One teaspoon of butter is about the size of a poker chip.